jamadden/zpt-docs/docs/introduction.rst

 A Page Template is like a model of the pages that it will generate.
 In particular, it is parseable by most HTML tools.

+.. include:: impl-note.rst

 HTML Page Templates
 ===================

 *Page Templates* can operate in two modes: *HTML Mode* and *XML Mode*.
-Later in this chapter we will show you how to use the *XML Mode*, but in most cases we want to use the *HTML Mode* which is also the default mode.
+Later in this section we will show you how to use the *XML Mode*, but in most cases we want to use the *HTML Mode* which is also the default mode.
 For the *HTML Mode* the *Content-Type* has to be set to 'text/html'.